 - Diagnostic, monitoring, and development tool for Cyphal/CAN networks.

 Babel is primarily intended for Cyphal/CAN applications, although other CAN bus protocols are supported equally well.
 We recommend the Yakut CLI tool for use with Babel; however, there is a wide selection of software products that can talk with SLCAN adapters and therefore are compatible with Babel, too.

 - Low latency.
 The overall latency between the USB port on the host system and the CAN bus is under 1 millisecond.

 - High throughput.
 The device handles over 5000 frames per second in either direction continuously.

 - Proper prioritization of outgoing CAN frames.
-The adapter schedules outgoing frames properly, avoiding inner priority inversion in the transmission queue.
-It is surprising how many commercially available CAN adapters get this wrong.
+The adapter schedules outgoing frames properly, avoiding the inner priority inversion problem in the transmission queue.

 - Large RX buffer allows the device to handle short-term traffic bursts without frame losses when interfaced via low-speed UART.

 - The CAN bus can be powered from USB via a software-controlled bus power switch.
-This enables, among other things, easy testing and configuration of UAVCAN-interfaced peripherals.
+This enables, among other things, easy testing and configuration of Cyphal/CAN-interfaced peripherals.

 - Quasi-standard SLCAN interface (a.k.a.
 LAWICEL) to the host system makes the adapter compatible with a variety of software products available on the market.

-- No drivers needed for Windows, OSX, Linux.
+- No drivers needed for Windows, macOS, GNU/Linux.